Must-see national parks near Aussie cities

 Short on time?
 The best way to quickly soak up the beauty of this much-loved Aussie wilderness is to soar over the valley on the Scenic Skyway or Cableway at Scenic World.
 Don’t miss seeing the iconic Three Sisters rock formation from Echo Point lookout, either.

-Other easy-to-visit national parks near Sydney include the Royal National Park, where you can hike along the surf-washed coast to secluded beaches, and Ku-Ring-Gai Chase National Park (where YHA Pittwater Eco is located), known for its glittering waterways and crowd-free trails.
+Other easy-to-visit nature areas near Sydney include the Royal National Park, where you can hike along the surf-washed coast to secluded beaches, and Ku-Ring-Gai Chase National Park (where YHA Pittwater Eco is located), known for its glittering waterways and crowd-free trails.

 Where to stay: YHA Blue Mountains | YHA Sydney Central | YHA Sydney Harbour | YHA Pittwater Eco